albemala/memory-game/README.md

 I decided to use Typescript to support type checking.

-I understand my choices don't necessarily work for more complex applications, but I decided to go for speed and simplicity for this project.
+I understand my choices don't necessarily work for more complex applications, but I've decided to go for speed and simplicity for this project.

 ## What's missing